 A Category 4b progress report must be submitted by July 1 of every odd-number year demonstrating that the six elements are being addressed and that adequate progress is being made towards the goal of water quality standard attainment.
 This report is submitted pursuant to the guidelines contained in the Comprehensive Assessment and Listing Methodology (CALM) Appendix I. On June 4, 2020 the Department of Energy (DOE)/Triad National Security, LLC (Triad) submitted to NMED, the Sandia Canyon AU 4B Demonstration (4B Demonstration).
-The 4B Demonstration was approved by the WQCC on December 18, 2020 and by EPA on January 22, 2021.
-The report provides updated information on the six elements for the approximate time-frame through August 10, 2021.
+The 4B Demonstration was approved by the WQCC on December 18, 2020, and by EPA on January 22, 2021.
+The report provides updated information on the six elements for the approximate timeframe through August 23, 2023.

-In accordance with the EPA integrated listing guidance, the state of New Mexico's 2020-2022 Integrated Report listed the Sandia Canyon water quality Assessment Unit (AU) NM-9000.A\047 as not supporting coldwater aquatic life, and wildlife habitat designated uses and listed AU NM-128.A\11 as not supporting limited aquatic life, livestock watering and wildlife habitat.
-Further, the AUs were assigned a Category 4B, 5B and 5C status.
-Assessment Units assigned Category 5 constitute New Mexico's CWA §303(d) List of Impaired Waters.
+In accordance with the EPA integrated listing guidance, the state of New Mexico's 2022-2024 Integrated Report listed the Sandia Canyon water quality Assessment Unit (AU) NM-9000.A_047 as not supporting coldwater aquatic life, and wildlife habitat designated uses and listed AU NM-128.A_11 as not supporting limited aquatic life, livestock watering and wildlife habitat.
+Further, the pollutants associated with the two AUs were assigned Categories 4B, 5B and 5C status.
+Assessment Units assigned Category 5 constitute New Mexico's CWA §303(d) List of Impaired Waters and may require either a TMDL (category 5A), a review of water quality standards (5B), or additional data (5C).
 Section 303(d) and supporting regulations require the state of New Mexico to develop a total maximum daily load (TMDL) for each impaired AU-pollutant combination.
 TMDLs establish pollution reduction goals and load allocations necessary for impaired water to attain applicable water-quality standards (WQS).
-The Sandia Canyon AU (NM-9000.A\047), in the most recent 2020-2022 IR Appendix A Integrated List, was assigned to Category 5B for temperature, 5C for PCBs and 4B for total recoverable aluminum and dissolved copper.
-The Sandia Canyon AU (NM-128.A\11) was assigned to Category 5C for adjusted gross alpha and PCBs and 4B for total recoverable aluminum, dissolved copper and total mercury.
+The Sandia Canyon AU (NM-9000.A_047), in the most recent 2022-2024 IR Appendix A Integrated List, was assigned to Category 5B for temperature, 5C for PCBs and 4B for total recoverable aluminum and dissolved copper.
+The Sandia Canyon AU (NM-128.A_11) was assigned to Category 5C for adjusted gross alpha and PCBs and 4B for total recoverable aluminum, dissolved copper and total mercury.

-The two Category 4B parameters determined to be associated with impairments in NM-9000.A\047 are dissolved copper and total recoverable aluminum.
-AU NM-9000.A\47 was first identified as impaired in 2002.
+The two Category 4B parameters determined to be associated with impairments in NM-9000.A_047 are dissolved copper and total recoverable aluminum.
+AU NM-9000.A_47 was first identified as impaired in 2002.
 Aluminum was added in 2006 and copper was added in 2010.
-The three Category 4B parameters determined to be associated with impairments in NM-128.A\11 are dissolved copper, total mercury and total recoverable aluminum.
-AU NM-128.A\11 was first identified as impaired in 2006.
+The three Category 4B parameters determined to be associated with impairments in NM-128.A_11 are dissolved copper, total mercury, and total recoverable aluminum.
+AU NM-128.A_11 was first identified as impaired in 2006.
 Aluminum and mercury were added in 2006.
-This document presents information provided by the U.S. Department of Energy (DOE) and Los Alamos National Laboratory (LANL) to the New Mexico Environmental Department (NMED) to justify changing 303(d) listings to Category 4B status for NM-9000.A\047 (dissolved copper and total recoverable aluminum) and NM-128.A\11 (dissolved copper, total mercury and total recoverable aluminum).
+This document presents information provided by the U.S. Department of Energy (DOE) and Los Alamos National Laboratory (LANL) to the New Mexico Environmental Department (NMED) to justify changing 303(d) listings to Category 4B status for NM-9000.A_047 (dissolved copper and total recoverable aluminum) and NM-128.A_11 (dissolved copper, total mercury, and total recoverable aluminum).
 A 4B status identifies an AU as impaired or threatened for one or more designated uses but does not require developing a TMDL because other pollution control requirements are reasonably expected to result in the attainment of the WQS in the near future.

-The Sandia Canyon AU 4B Demonstration provides the justification that regulatory controls, currently in place and planned, are stringent enough to implement applicable WQS.
+The Sandia Canyon AU 4B Demonstration provides the justification that regulatory controls, currently in place and planned, are protective enough to implement applicable WQS.
 Water quality data has been collected pursuant to the sampling plan contained in this document and will be used to support this 4B Demonstration going forward.